Mike Ford Player Props: Mariners vs. Marlins

-On Tuesday, Mike Ford (coming off going 0-for-1) and the Seattle Mariners face the Miami Marlins, whose starting pitcher will be Edward Cabrera.
+On Wednesday, Mike Ford (on the back of going 3-for-4 with two home runs and three RBI) and the Seattle Mariners face the Miami Marlins, whose starting pitcher will be Eury Perez.
 First pitch is at 9:40 PM ET.

-He had a hitless performance in his previous game (0-for-1) against the Marlins.
+In his most recent appearance, he mashed two homers in his most recent game (going 3-for-4) against the Marlins.

 Mike Ford Game Info & Props vs. the Marlins